 “The support we received after we left Springer was amazing.
 They were there for us, helping to navigate what was next.” ~ Alumni Parent

 Our goal at Springer is to prepare students to be successful outside of Springer.
 When our students have developed the capabilities that allow them to be successful in traditional schools, and to advocate for supports and accommodations they might need, we know they are ready to leave.
-Each child’s Springer story is different, with students typically staying at Springer for three to four years.
+Each child’s Springer story is different.

 Springer provides comprehensive placement services aimed at finding the best school environment for the student, and smoothing the transition into the new school.
 The placement process actually begins when a child enters Springer, as parents, teachers and child come together to discover the student’s strengths, weaknesses and need for compensatory strategies.
 This new knowledge becomes the basis for self- and parent advocacy in the new school and beyond.